akvo/akvo-flow-docs/docs/topic/dashboard/2-surveys.rst

 Once the survey has been published, create a new survey assignment specifying the new survey and all devices that should receive it.

-**Navigate and display translations on device:**

-Once you have loaded the survey with translations onto a device, you can select any of the available languages and conduct surveys in them.
-To display one or more translations for a survey, first tap the survey icon for your survey from the field survey app home screen.
-This will open the survey.

-From here, tap your device’s menu button, which will prompt a set of options to slide up from the bottom of the screen.
-Select Languages.
-This will display all of the available translations (ie, the ones you entered on the dashboard) for all the surveys on the device.

-[Insert image of selecting Languages after pressing Menu on device about here]

-[Insert image of languages list on device about here]

-Tick one or more of the language boxes.
-Ticking just one language will display just that language for the survey.
-Ticking more than one will display multiple languages in different colors.
-The question text, question options, and tooltips will display in all of the translations you’ve selected if they’ve been entered and published from the dashboard.

-Complete the survey and click the Submit button at the end.
-The notifications bar across the top of the phone screen will tell you when the survey data has been successfully submitted.
-You can also check this from the Survey Status icon from the app home screen, from Review Submitted Surveys.